 FLAVOR VARIATIONS OF CHICKE BRINE RECIPE

-- Citrus: You can try orange or grapefruit slices instead of lemon slices or make your own citrus combination.
+- Citrus: You can either switch lemon slices with orange or grapefruit slices, or come up with your citrus mix.

 - Sugar: Brown sugar works well with this brine.
 Just make sure to dissolve it in the water.